This post may contain affiliate links. Please read our disclosure policy.

-Crab Salad is super simple to make and takes just 10 minutes.
+Crab Salad, also known as seafood salad, is super simple to make and takes just 10 minutes.
 Delicious, filling and full of flavor, my crab salad recipe makes a wonderful snack served with veggies or crackers, or a meal served on a bed of lettuce or in sandwich rolls.

 Crab Salad is an excellent source of protein and can be served a variety of different ways.
 Traditionally, you will probably find crab salad made with imitation crab meat, but I’m a purist when it comes to my seafood and I prefer to use fresh lump crabmeat like I did with my Hot Crab Dip.